seba-nuo/frontend-challenge/README.md

   To install all dependencies.

-2. create a .env on the proyect and add a variable with the products url like this:
+2. create a .env on the proyect and add a variable with the products and newsletter url like this:

-   `REACT_APP_URL="replace this with your products url"`
+   `REACT_APP_PRODUCTS_URL="replace this with your products url"` `REACT_APP_NEWSLETTER_URL="replace this with your newsletter url"`

 ## Available Scripts